Deal with Existing Issues

 Some recommended linters could be unnecessary for your project.
 You can disable and enable linters with these commands:

-If there are warnings that don't apply to your project, you can ignore them by line, by file, or by entire class of warnings in each linter's config files.
+If there are warnings that don't apply to your project, you can ignore them by line, by file, or by class of warnings in each linter's config file.

 You can tell Trunk Code Quality to ignore a line in your source code with a special comment like this: